What To Do In Tarifa, Spain? Complete Travel Guide

 Tarifa offers a wonderful opportunity to take a closer look at whales (fin, pilot, orca, sperm, killer) and dolphins (common, bottlenose, striped) in their natural habitat, in a safe way, both for you and for animals.

-Expect to pay at least €40 per person for a 2-3 hours trip.
-On this site, you can check out sample prices.
+Expect to pay at least €45 per person for a 2-3 hours trip.
+Check out prices and book your whale-watching trip on the Get Your Guide website.

 Horse riding on the beach in Tarifa